MedUnes/97/README.md

 * Ways to improve IPC-to-stimilus ratio: parsimony, concurrency and caching.
 Additionally, never take your framework and/or vendor solutions as granted specially if they are involved in IPC ( you there ORM, I see you..)
 > [!tip]
 > Running clean code on a dirty machine is like serving healthy food in an infected dish.

+### 37- Keep the Build Clean (Johannes Brodwall) :+1:
+* Zero Tolerance for Build Warnings: Enforce a strict policy where the build process must complete without any warnings.
+This is non-negotiable and crucial for maintaining code quality.
+* Team Consensus on Warning Relevance: If you believe certain warnings are irrelevant, don't ignore them silently.
+Instead, bring them up for discussion with your team.
+Upon agreement, these warnings can be explicitly disabled in the build rules.
+* Preventing Codebase Degradation: Adhering to this approach aligns with the principles of the [Broken Windows Theory](https://en.wikipedia.org/wiki/Broken_windows_theory).
+It emphasizes that overlooking minor issues (like build warnings) can lead to a gradual decline in standards, eventually resulting in significant deterioration of the codebase.
+By maintaining strict standards from the onset, the overall quality and integrity of the code are preserved.

+### 38- Know How to Use Command-Line Tools (Carroll Robinson) :+1:
+* While GUI tools like IDE plugins are convenient, they can become dependencies that limit deeper understanding.
+It's important to recognize that many functions they provide can be effectively performed using command-line tools such as grep, sort, and Makefiles.
+Trying out these CLI tools can be a valuable first step before relying on GUI 'black boxes.'

+* After gaining experience with command-line interfaces, you'll be in a better position to choose between continuing with CLI or returning to GUI tools.
+Even if you opt for GUI, your CLI experience will give you a deeper understanding of the processes involved.

+> [!tip]
+> This approach aligns with the Japanese martial arts principle of [Shuhari (守破離)](https://fr.wikipedia.org/wiki/Shuhari), emphasizing the journey from adhering to traditional practices (Shu), to breaking away (Ha), and finally to transcending (Ri).